onyxhat/FlatDB/README.md

 # FlatDB
 FlatDB is a simple flat file database designed to persist data using just PHP and flat files.
-Perfect solution when no other database available.
+Perfect solution when no other database is available.

 **Features:**
 - Lightweight and Secure